 People age 65 and above, and those with comprised immune systems, are especially vulnerable to COVID complications, Priest said.
 He encourages families to focus on that.

 "I tell people to consider their home situations.
 Who lives in the home?
 Immunosuppressed people?
 Grandparents?
 Someone going through chemotherapy?
 Getting children vaccinated is a way to protect the child and ultimately, their household," Priest said.

 Hekman, also confident the vaccine is safe, vaccinated her children.
 "I have 3 children in the 5-11 age range who got vaccinated when they became eligible," she said.

 Any there any safety concerns about administering the vaccine to children?

 In rare cases, myocarditis (inflammation of the heart) has occurred after mRNA vaccines – especially in male adolescents and young adults.
 "But most cases have been mild and responded well to medicine and rest," Hekman said.

-Myocarditis can also occur after many viral infections, including a case of COVID-19.
+Myocarditis can also occur after many viral infections, including COVID.
 Benefits of the vaccine have been shown to outweigh the potential risks of having a rare adverse reaction to vaccination, including the possible risk of myocarditis.